here-news/acme/README.md

 ---

-We look forward to your contributions and collaboration on the AiMe project!
+We look forward to your contributions and collaboration on the AcMe project!